 Our ambition for sustainable growth is to be materialized with right kind people possessing best skills and unmatched competencies coupled with unflinching commitment.
-"When ordinary people rise above the expectations and seize the opportunity those milestones truly are reached."

 HEALTH, SAFETY & ENVIRONMENT

 By the Grace of Almighty Allah and continued efforts of employees, we have reached a milestone of achieving 4 MILLION SAFE MAN HOURS, without any LTI which has now become a stepping stone to grow even stronger and safer.
 If God wills, with top management commitment and with continued efforts of all the employees, within no time we would be able to double and triple the safe man hours and it's possible only.